Wade Cunningham: IndyCar Series

 In December 2007, Cunningham tested an IndyCar Series machine for the first time at Sebring as a reward for his results with their satellite team in the Indy Lights Series, driving the Andretti Green Racing IndyCar normally driven by Marco Andretti.

-Wade's brother Mitch made his Firestone Indy Lights Series debut (formerly the Indy Pro Series) in 2008 for Brian Stewart Racing, the same team with whom Wade had his initial success.
+Cunningham's brother Mitch made his Firestone Indy Lights Series debut (formerly the Indy Pro Series) in 2008 for Brian Stewart Racing, the same team with whom Wade had his initial success.
 Wade made a handful of starts in the series in 2008, both for Brian Stewart and in the Mid-Ohio double-header for the new Alliance Motorsports team.

-He signed on to return to the series full-time in 2009 driving for Sam Schmidt Motorsports.
+Cunningham signed on to return to the series full-time in 2009 driving for Sam Schmidt Motorsports.
 Upon joining the team, he became the first driver to win a second Freedom 100 at the Indianapolis Motor Speedway.

 Cunningham won again that race in 2010 in a one-race deal for the Schmidt team, becoming the only three-time winner of the Freedom 100.

 Sam Schmidt announced 11 February that Cunningham would make his Izod IndyCar Series debut in 2011 with Sam Schmidt Motorsports in a three race deal.
 He qualified 8th on debut at Texas Motor Speedway for the Firestone Texas Twin 275s and posted a season and career best IndyCar finish at the Indy Kentucky 300 when he finished seventh a mere 0.702 seconds from the lead.

 Cunningham ran two races for A.J.
 Foyt Enterprises in 2012, the 2012 Indianapolis 500 in a second team car and the season finale after regular driver Mike Conway voluntarily sat out over safety concerns on oval tracks.